Hepatitis C in Children

 - You have questions or concerns about your child's condition or care.

 HCV may go away without treatment when it is passed from a mother to her baby during birth.
-Your child may not need treatment if his body fights the HCV.
-His infection will be chronic if it has not gone away by the time he is 2 years old.
+Your child may not need treatment if his or her body fights the HCV.
+His or her infection will be chronic if it has not gone away by the time he or she is 2 years old.
 Children younger than 3 years usually do not receive treatment.
 Your child's healthcare provider will talk to you about any treatments your child or adolescent may need.
 Medicines may be given to keep the virus from spreading.
 Medicines may also prevent or decrease liver swelling and damage.
 Rarely, surgery may be needed to replace your child's liver with a healthy liver.

 Prevent the spread of HCV: